Fall Orientation 2023

-- REGISTRATION COMING SOON!
-Please be sure to register by the priority deadline
+• REGISTRATION OPEN NOW!
+Please be sure to register by the deadline.

 All students who are hired as Teaching Assistants (TAs) are required to attend the Campus TA Orientation.
-All students are highly encouraged to attend the TA orientation now in case they become a TA later in the year.
+All students are highly encouraged to attend the TA orientation now in case they become a TA later in the year/UC Davis Career.
 CEE Students will attend the orientation on Monday Sept.
-25. More information, and registration, can be found here.
+23. More information, and registration, can be found here.

 We encourage you to read the TA’s Guide to Effective Teaching at UC Davis over the summer prior to the TA Orientation.